 The Orthopaedic Surgery Residency Program at RWJBarnabas Health - Jersey City Medical Center began in July of 2015 thanks to the help of Doctors Steven Shamash, D.O. and Frank Liporace, M.D. and their dedicated staff and colleagues.
 We take 3 residents each year and are approved for a total of 15 residency positions.
 Our mission is to train outstanding orthopaedic surgeons who are committed to excellence in orthopaedics and embody a compassion for the community and a dedication for the advancement of medical education.

 Dr. Steven Shamash completed his undergraduate training at the Binghamton University of The State University of New York receiving a Bachelor of Science degree in Biology.
 He then received his Masters of Science degree from the University at Buffalo of The State University of New York, while performing clinical research in colorectal cancer.
 He is a graduate of the Chicago College of Osteopathic Medicine where he graduated in the top 15% of his graduating class.
 Dr. Shamash completed his orthopaedic surgery residency at the Philadelphia College of Osteopathic Medicine, during which he also served as the Chief Orthopaedic Resident and received the Henrietta and Jack Avart Memorial award; given only to the orthopaedic surgery resident who has exhibited exceptional competency in orthopaedics during their training program.
 Upon his graduation, Dr. Shamash went on to complete an additional fellowship in hand, upper extremity and microvascular surgery at New York Presbyterian Hospital/Columbia University Medical Center in New York City.
 Dr. Shamash has focused his orthopaedic practice to the care of fractures of the hand, wrist and elbow as well as the surgical and nonsurgical treatment of tendon, ligament and nerve injuries within the upper extremity.
-Dr. Shamash enthusiastically served as the Program Director of the previous Meadowlands Hospital Medical Center Orthopaedic Surgery Residency Program and now serves as the Program Director of Barnabas Health's Jersey City Medical Center Orthopaedic Surgery Residency Program.
+Dr. Shamash enthusiastically served as the Program Director of the previous Meadowlands Hospital Medical Center Orthopaedic Surgery Residency Program and now serves as the Assistant Program Director of RWJBarnabas Health's Jersey City Medical Center Orthopaedic Surgery Residency Program.
+Dr. Shamash was the founding program director of the Orthopedic Surgery Residency Program at Jersey City Medical Center, from 2015 to 2018.
 Dr. Shamash is reputed for his dedication and commitment to resident education.